Last updated 31 October 2022

 The Manufactured Homes (Residential Parks) Act 2003 (Qld) (Manufactured Homes Act) governs the operations of manufactured home parks with the objective of regulating and promoting fair trading practices in relation to these types of accommodation.

-The Manufactured Homes Act creates a concept known as a ‘manufactured home’, which is defined in the Act as a structure other than a caravan or tent that:
+The Manufactured Homes Act creates a concept known as a ‘manufactured home’, which is defined in s 10 of the Act as a structure other than a caravan or tent that:

 - has the character of a dwelling house